 Lithology is one of the major parameters for landslide hazard zonation (Sharma et al., 2011).
 The geology of Mizoram consists of great flysch facies of rocks comprising monotonous sequences of shale and sandstone (La Touche, 1891).
-The study area lies over Middle Bhuban, Upper Bhuban and Bokabil formations of Surma Group of Tertiary age (GSI, 2011).
-Middle Bhuban and Bokabil formations consist mainly of argillaceous rocks while Upper Bhuban formation compires mainly of arenaceous rocks.
+The study area is underlain by Middle Bhuban and Upper Bhuban formations of Surma Group of Tertiary age (GSI, 2011).
+Middle Bhuban consist mainly of argillaceous rocks while Upper Bhuban formation compires mainly of arenaceous rocks.
 Two litho-units have been established for the study area purely based on the exposed rock types.
 These are named as Sandstone dominant unit and Shale dominant unit.
 Soft rock units comprising of shale erode faster and are easily weathered (Anbalagan et al., 2008), and are therefore considered more susceptible to landslide than the hard and compact sandstone units.
 In accordance with this, weightage values are assigned for analysis.